calaldees/teacherEducation/teacherEducation/_sessions.md

     * Fuller Model and Taxonomies for Computing
     * Further reaching into Computing pedagogies
 * Mentor
+    * OneNote
+        * Discuss how does your department plans for learning?
+        * What are your department policies and pedagogical approaches to learning?
+        * What research underpins the departmental philosophy?
+        * How are our choices influenced by National policy and debate?
+        * What is progress in learning and what does it look like in this subject area?
+How can I develop my own pedagogical practice?
+    * Guidance
         * What are the key barriers to learning in this curriculum area and how are those barriers addressed and overcome?
         * What key strategies are used in department and school?
         * Task: Identify practice/choices that are influenced by:
             * Policy (national/regional)
             * Policies in school
             * Polices in department?
             * By individual teacher